Understanding Git Internals

 <mode><space><name>00<20_bytes_sha1>

 The mode refers to the permissions of the file/directory.
 Git does not store all of the UNIX permissions.
-Here are all the modes you will encounter in git.
+The full set of modes git uses is:

 ModeTypeDescription